Biblical Principles for Physical Intimacy

-- This means both the husband and the wife are to be initiating in sexual relationships.
+- This means both the husband and the wife are to be initiating in the area of intimacy.

 What has the world typically said about who the initiator should be in a relationship?

-- Sexual relationships are to be equal and reciprocal.
+- Physical intimacy in marriage is to be equal and reciprocal.

-- Requesting sexual satisfaction is not forbidden, but demanding is forbidden.
+- Requesting physical affection is not forbidden, but demanding is forbidden.

 A Test: If you become upset because your “request” was not fulfilled, it was a demand, not a request.
-Your focus was on yourself, not your mate.
+Your focus was on yourself, not your spouse.

 - What about different levels of desire?

-- God’s Word instructs you to focus on satisfying your partner, rather than your own level of desire.
+- God’s Word instructs you to focus on satisfying your partner, rather than focusing on your own level of desire.

 - To refuse to seek your partner’s satisfaction is to violate God’s commands.

-- Pleasure in Intimacy is not Sinful and Forbidden but Rather is Assured and Encouraged.
+- Pleasure in marital intimacy is not sinful and forbidden but rather is assured and encouraged.

 The word “wife” teaches that real sexual delight can be found only in marriage.
-All attempts, in thought or deed, to find sexual satisfaction outside marriage will be unsuccessful.
+All attempts, in thought or deed, to find satisfaction outside marriage will be unsuccessful and judged by God.

-- To delight in the sexual relationship is right and pleasing to God.
+- To delight in the gift of physical intimacy is right and pleasing to God.

-- Defraud or deprive means to withhold, avoid through deceit or dishonesty.
+To “deprive” means to withhold or avoid through deceit or dishonesty.